hortont424/sand/Design.md

 Where does the game take place?
 -------------------------------

-The game takes place on an abstract world with fixed obstacles.
+The game takes place on an two-dimensional abstract world with fixed obstacles.

 What do I control?
 ------------------

 You control a tank, with a set of tools.
+Tools are described in greater detail in the character section. <DO THIS>

 How many characters do I control?
 ---------------------------------